kappter/blocktime/README.markdown

    - The summary includes total hours, top category, and motivational text (e.g., "Great job, [Name]! 🎉").
    - The week view shows all days with color-coded blocks and time labels (12AM, 6AM, 12PM, 6PM).
 4. **Download PDF**:
-   - Tap/click "Download PDF" to save the report as `BlockTime_Report_[Name].pdf` (includes name, summary, table, week view, and pie chart).
+   - Tap/click "Download PDF" to save the report as `BlockTime_Report_[Name].pdf` in landscape orientation.
+   - The PDF includes the name, summary, table, week view (spanning ~260mm with larger text), and pie chart (~100mm) for improved readability.
 5. **Reset**:
    - Tap/click "Reset" to clear the grid and totals.
 6. **Toggle Theme**: